jbiason/blog/content/books/things-i-learnt/handle-it/index.md

 how to handle them, you should not capture them in the first place.

 But, no matter what language you're using, if you know an error/exception can occur, _deal with it_.
-If you have to save the save the content of the user somewhere else, log it to be reprocessed later or even just show an error message, do it.
+If you have to save the content of the user somewhere else, log it to be reprocessed later or even just show an error message, do it.

 Although I seriously meant it, it doesn't mean you have to remember every single exception/error code and what it means when calling a function.
 You can